wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/create-model-driven/includes/3-navigate-model-driven.md

 1. Select **Save** and then add a new employee picture file.

-    **EmployeePicture** - Choose a picture
+    **EmployeePicture** - Choose a picture.

-1. Create the second new employee with the following information:
+1. Create another new employee with the following information:

     - **EmployeeName** - Andrew Hill